Peter Worthington: Toronto Telegram

 On assignment for the Telegram, Worthington was in Dallas on November 25, 1963, where he was an eyewitness to the killing of Lee Harvey Oswald.
 He covered the trial of Jack Ruby in February 1964.

 Starting in January 1965, Worthington was posted in Moscow.
 In 1967 he was assigned to Cairo, where he covered the Six-Day War.
-On August 21, 1968 he was in Prague, Czechoslovakia.
+On August 21, 1968, he was in Prague, Czechoslovakia covering the Warsaw Pact invasion of Czechoslovakia.

 Worthington covered the Nigerian Civil War of 1967 to 1970 in a series of reports that resulted in his second of four National Newspaper Awards and a National Newspaper Citation.

 Editor of the Toronto Sun

 On Saturday September 18, 1971 the Telegram announced it was closing.
 Joining former employees of the Telegram, a new tabloid was started (the Toronto Sun newspaper), the first edition appearing Monday, November 1, 1971, a day after the last edition of the Telegram.
 Worthington was the new paper's founding editor.
 He assumed the title editor-in-chief in 1976 when former Toronto Telegram editor-in-chief J.D.
 MacFarlane was hired in order to make clear that he didn't answer to MacFarlane, who was forced to take the title "editorial director" instead.

 A conservative, Worthington led the brash new tabloid throughout the 1970s as it campaigned against the government of Pierre Trudeau.
 In 1978 he became the first Canadian journalist to be charged under the Official Secrets Act for a column in the Sun identifying 16 Canadians who had been recruited by the KGB into treasonous acts on behalf of the Soviet Union.
 After a year of preliminary hearings, the case was thrown out of court.

-Worthington resigned from the Sun's Board of Directors and as editor in 1982 after the board voted to accept an offer by Maclean-Hunter to purchase the Sun chain; fearing that the newspaper would lose its independence, he cast the sole dissenting vote against the sale.
+Worthington resigned from the Suns board of directors and as editor in 1982 after the board voted to accept an offer by Maclean-Hunter to purchase the Sun chain; fearing that the newspaper would lose its independence, he cast the sole dissenting vote against the sale.